Doc's Spotted Bear

 Renegade, or Renny for short, was rescued from an abusive situation

 by Ray of Light Farm.
 This poor boy was found in a dark stall at the back of a barn.
-He has been given a loving
+He was given a loving home in January

-home in January of 2010.
+of 2010.
 He is gentle and patient with children.
-He has helps children especially our Youth at Risk.
+He has helped children especially our Youth at Risk.
+Renegade

-Renegade enjoys people and being groomed, along with eating as much fresh grass as he can get.
-He finds a way to lighten
+enjoys people and being groomed, along with eating as much fresh grass as he can get.
+He finds a way to lighten any situation

-any situation and put a smile on the faces of others.
-His kindness is advantageous to participants in our Equine Assisted
+and put a smile on the faces of others.
+His kindness is advantageous to participants in our Equine Assisted Therapy Programs.

 Heart of Plaudit